hings to do on a double date in Derby city??

 P.S. could you please tell me what Uni's actually like when you go there?
 I'm also going to uni soon and keep getting told that it's some sort of 'promised land' full of studying, sex, alcohol

-(Original post by Krish4791)
+Original post by Krish4791

 P.S. could you please tell me what Uni's actually like when you go there?
 I'm also going to uni soon and keep getting told that it's some sort of 'promised land' full of studying, sex, alcohol

-Yes, i can defiantly let you know how it is but i suppose its different for everyone?
+Yes, i can defiantly let you know how it is :smile: but i suppose its different for everyone?
 I think it can depend on lots of different factors like what uni you go to, what you want to study and your personality.

 My sister, for example, went to sheff hallam to study psychology.
 She isn't a drinker, and is very sensible.
 So, saying that she wouldn't have got the impression that its all about drinking and sex- she never did any of that stuff.
 But she also didn't spend all of her time studying either, i spent weekends with her, and she told me she only went to uni for about 3 days per week (not including personal study).
-We had lots of time to do fun things and get to know the city She really enjoyed her uni experience, but i'm sure others on her course may have felt differently?
+We had lots of time to do fun things and get to know the city :smile: She really enjoyed her uni experience, but i'm sure others on her course may have felt differently?

-oh, and i have my university timetable through already so i can send you that if you'd like, it might give you an idea of what uni is actually like (study wise)?
+oh, and i have my university timetable through already so i can send you that if you'd like, it might give you an idea of what uni is actually like (study wise)? :smile:

-(Original post by mizzmegg)
+Original post by mizzmegg

-Yes, i can defiantly let you know how it is but i suppose its different for everyone?
+Yes, i can defiantly let you know how it is :smile: but i suppose its different for everyone?
 I think it can depend on lots of different factors like what uni you go to, what you want to study and your personality.

 My sister, for example, went to sheff hallam to study psychology.
 She isn't a drinker, and is very sensible.
 So, saying that she wouldn't have got the impression that its all about drinking and sex- she never did any of that stuff.
 But she also didn't spend all of her time studying either, i spent weekends with her, and she told me she only went to uni for about 3 days per week (not including personal study).
-We had lots of time to do fun things and get to know the city She really enjoyed her uni experience, but i'm sure others on her course may have felt differently?
+We had lots of time to do fun things and get to know the city :smile: She really enjoyed her uni experience, but i'm sure others on her course may have felt differently?

-oh, and i have my university timetable through already so i can send you that if you'd like, it might give you an idea of what uni is actually like (study wise)?
+oh, and i have my university timetable through already so i can send you that if you'd like, it might give you an idea of what uni is actually like (study wise)? :smile:

 Sure - thanks very much!
 Think I've got my Cambridge interview at the beginning of December (which i'm a little apprehensive about).
 I'll probably do economics and love most sports in general so it would be really good to see what it's like in that sense.

-(Original post by Krish4791)
+Original post by Krish4791

 Sure - thanks very much!
 Think I've got my Cambridge interview at the beginning of December (which i'm a little apprehensive about).
 I'll probably do economics and love most sports in general so it would be really good to see what it's like in that sense.

-Well good luck with that I hope it all goes to plan for you I sort of know someone (well its a friend of my dads son, who i have only met like once :L ) who goes there to do English.
+Well good luck with that :smile: I hope it all goes to plan for you :smile: I sort of know someone (well its a friend of my dads son, who i have only met like once :L ) who goes there to do English.
 From what he has said there is a big focus on extra curricular activities.
-The staff encourage everyone to take part in some thing, he was editor of the school paper or something :confused: So yeah, if you are looking forward to that aspect of uni Cambridge should be good for you
+The staff encourage everyone to take part in some thing, he was editor of the school paper or something :confused: So yeah, if you are looking forward to that aspect of uni Cambridge should be good for you :smile:

-(Original post by mizzmegg)
+Original post by mizzmegg

-Well good luck with that I hope it all goes to plan for you I sort of know someone (well its a friend of my dads son, who i have only met like once :L ) who goes there to do English.
+Well good luck with that :smile: I hope it all goes to plan for you :smile: I sort of know someone (well its a friend of my dads son, who i have only met like once :L ) who goes there to do English.
 From what he has said there is a big focus on extra curricular activities.
-The staff encourage everyone to take part in some thing, he was editor of the school paper or something :confused: So yeah, if you are looking forward to that aspect of uni Cambridge should be good for you
+The staff encourage everyone to take part in some thing, he was editor of the school paper or something :confused: So yeah, if you are looking forward to that aspect of uni Cambridge should be good for you :smile:

-Thanks for the advice - my PS is going to be submitted at the end of this month, and seeing as I'm in my final year at school, there's nothing else I can do which can add to what's already written, but at least I can now focus on what I need to say in the interview (assuming I get to that stage )!
-Once again, good luck with uni - I'll be joining the year after you so hopefully not too long to go anyway!
+Thanks for the advice - my PS is going to be submitted at the end of this month, and seeing as I'm in my final year at school, there's nothing else I can do which can add to what's already written, but at least I can now focus on what I need to say in the interview (assuming I get to that stage :tongue:)!
+Once again, good luck with uni - I'll be joining the year after you so hopefully not too long to go anyway!:biggrin:

 Cinema?
-There's a cinema in the westfield shopping centre, you could shop for a bit and see a film, then grab a meal afterwards at somewhere like Pizza Express or Nando's which is right near the cinema, or head back into the food court for TGI Friday's
+There's a cinema in the westfield shopping centre, you could shop for a bit and see a film, then grab a meal afterwards at somewhere like Pizza Express or Nando's which is right near the cinema, or head back into the food court for TGI Friday's :smile:

-Swimming or lazer tag in the city too if you like being a bit more active
+Swimming or lazer tag in the city too if you like being a bit more active :smile:

-(Original post by Alxndra)
+Original post by Alxndra

-Swimming or lazer tag in the city too if you like being a bit more active
+Swimming or lazer tag in the city too if you like being a bit more active :smile:

-Thanks for the reply that sounds great Do you have any idea how much it would cost to do that?
+Thanks for the reply that sounds great :smile: Do you have any idea how much it would cost to do that?

 And also what kind of swimming pool is it?
 I'm not particularly keen on the boring pools where you just swim lanes :/ So is it one with water slides etc?